asteris-llc/converge/CONTRIBUTING.md

 ##### Our Testing Goals

-We want to be sure of a few things, and testing will help us accomplish this:
+We want to be sure of a few things, and testing will:

 - Help ensure a new feature or changes to an existing feature are properly implemented.
 - Avoid introducing bugs.
 - Avoid regressions when a new feature is introduced.